All Products

 image

-Add temporary environment variable
+Temporary environment variable

-# Replace YOUR_DASHSCOPE_API_KEY with your Alibaba Cloud Model Studio API key.
+# Replace YOUR_DASHSCOPE_API_KEY with your API key.

-set DASHSCOPE_API_KEY=YOUR_DASHSCOPE_API_KEY
+set DASHSCOPE_API_KEY="YOUR_DASHSCOPE_API_KEY"

 echo %DASHSCOPE_API_KEY%